 What We’ll Build in Excel

-We’ll build a spreadsheet with 2 worksheets that include a dependent list.
+We’ll build a workbook with 2 worksheets that include a dependent list.
 The first tab, “Sales,” will be the main sheet someone would use to enter the data.
 The reason this is a “dependent list” is that our list box choices are tied to a previous selection with a “named range.”

 The second worksheet is called “Agents” and has all our named regions and list values.
 In the first column (A), we have a list of our regions, some states, and Canada.
 Each region (B) then has a column with the designated sales agents.
 For example, we can see our California region and the three sales reps.
 (Lars Monroe, James Stern, and Heidi Kaplan)